The music business is a cruel and shallow money trench,

-When I first read these words – a more loose quote of Thompsons book “Generation of Swine” (where he actually talks about the TV-business) – at John Nivens book “Kill Your Friends”, I realized how easy it is to summarize a whole business.
+When I first read these words – a loose quote from Thompsons' book “Generation of Swine” (where he actually talks about the TV-business) – in John Nivens' book “Kill Your Friends”, I realized how easy it is to summarize a whole business.

-I once joked to a band on the phone, that they would find us under “rip-of-record-label” on wikipedia – and just later realized how fast these words can become truth.
+I once joked to a band on the phone that they would find us under “rip-off-record-label” on Wikipedia – and just later realized how fast these words can become truth.

 The music business is broken.
 And we are not trying to fix it.

-Rather we are trying to give musicians who relentlessly put all their life and love into their music a voice.
+Rather we are trying to give a voice to musicians, who relentlessly put all their life and love into their music.

-In 2008 we released a record of a small, unknown Swedish Metal band, that went out to conquer the world with some innovations the western world music business hasn’t seen yet.
+In 2008 we released an album of a rather unknown Swedish Metal band that went out to conquer the world with some innovations the western world music business hadn’t seen before.

 But we were all happy.
-Everybody had understood that this was not music for the masses – that even genre specialists would have their problems with an album that was as hard to swallow for most of us like try eating a pickaxe sideways.
-But the ones who did love the album until today.
-Like me.
+Everybody understood that this was not music for the masses – that even genre specialists would have their problems with an album that was as hard to swallow as a pickaxe sideways for most of us.

 Music and success is an important combination for everyone involved.
 The artist, the producers, the promoters and in the end the fans.
 But if everyone included understands “we do something different here” – success is measured in something else than sales figures.

 2808-MGMT looks back at an almost 20 year career in the European music business.